chrishengler/twaddle/docs/lookups.md

 Negative labels will only take effect if the label has already been defined earlier in the sentence.
 They work on a "best-effort" basis: if there are no valid results for the Lookup respecting the Negative Label, it will be ignored.

+### Definition

+A label can only be defined as a positive label.
+A negative label where that label name has not yet been defined is ignored.
+In some cases it may be desirable to avoid matching a word earlier than the sentence

 ## Combining Forms, Classes, and Labels